masc-ucsc/iassert/README.md

 A better invariant assertion library with gdb support

-This is a C/C++ library to improve over the default assert in C/C++.
+This is a C++ library to improve over the default assert in C++.
 The main advantages:

 * Guarded assert support.
 GI(cond1,cond2) The cond2 triggers a failure only if cond1 is true.